 Author: Medical Tourism Magazine

-After getting denied in UK for medical attention and in South Africa, a 70-year-old Nigerian man suffering from cardiovascular and kidney failure is waiting to return home after finding a heart of gold in the United Arab Emirates.
+After getting turned down for medical attention in the United Kingdom and in South Africa, a 70-year-old Nigerian man suffering from cardiovascular and kidney failure is waiting to return home after finding a heart of gold in the United Arab Emirates.

 Captain Cosmos Niagwan is recovering following a complex seven-hour surgery in which a team of 20 multidisciplinary doctors at Burjeel Hospital in Abu Dhabi performed a successful coronary artery bypass graft that included an aorta replacement and re-implantation of two vessels after detecting their patient’s condition was deteriorating.